Potential Treatment for Osteoarthritis Enters New Phase of Clinical Trials

-During an autologous stem cell treatment, stem cells are taken directly from the patient undergoing treatment.
+During personal cell treatment, cells are taken directly from the patient undergoing treatment.

-Since autologous stem cells are from the patient being treated, there is no risk of rejection or adverse reaction.
+Since these cells are from the patient being treated, there is no risk of rejection or adverse reaction.

-Singer uses IV or injection delivery of the stem cells to affected joints.
+In Singer’s practice, he uses IV or injection delivery of personal cells to affected joints.

 Regenerated cartilage helps to cushion the joint once again, leaving osteoarthritis patients with reduced pain and increased mobility.